-Fireball Apple Bread Pudding
+Fireball Apple Bread Pudding Recipe (Easy Adult Dessert!)

 This post may contain affiliate links, please see the disclosure policy for details.

-Grab that fireball whiskey and pair it with fresh apples and bread to make this incredible Fireball apple bread pudding recipe.
+Grab that Fireball whiskey and pair it with fresh apples and bread to make this incredible Fireball apple bread pudding recipe.
 This is a delicious twist to a classic bread pudding, and all the adults will be reaching for seconds.
 Apple desserts pair wonderfully with a scoop of vanilla ice cream on the side.

 A white plate of apple bread pudding.